-Israel's candidacy for membership of the United Nations had been opposed on the ground that its position with regard to the recommendations of the resolution of 11 December 1948 was unsatisfactory.
-Mr. Eban had therefore made a full statement before the ad hoc Political Committee, which had evidently been accepted, in view of Israel's subsequent admission to membership.
-Mr. Eban had declared that his Government would conform to the principles of the United Nations Charter and respect the decisions of the United Nations.
-But the trust placed in these affirmations had been shown to be misplaced.
-The death of Count Bernadotte had not yet been avenged: The resolution of 11 December 1948 demanded the internationalization of Jerusalem; Israel, however, had clearly stated its intention to make the Holy City the capital of Israel, and had already established some of its ministries and administrative services there.
-This could hardly be interpreted as showing respect for United Nations decisions.
+Israel's candidacy for membership of the United Nations had been opposed on the ground that its position with regard to the recommendations of the resolution of 11 December 1948 was unsatis-Mr. Eban had therefore made a full statement before the ad hoc Political Committee, which had evidently been accepted, view of Israel's subsequent admission to membership.
+Mr. Eban had declared that his Government would conform to the principles of the United Nations Charter and respect the decisions of the United But the trust placed in these affirmations had been shown The death of Count Bernadotte had not yet been to be misplaced.
+The resolution of 11 December 1948 demanded the internationalization of Jerusalem; Israel, however, had clearly stated its intention to make the Holy City the capital of Israel, and had already established some of its ministries and administrative This could hardly be interpreted as showing respect services there. for United Nations decisions.